Eliana Rubashkyn: Career

 Since being resettled in New Zealand, Rubashkyn has worked as a pharmacist and is involved in a number of advocacy roles.

 Activism

-Rubashkyn has advocated for rights of refugees and intersex, transgender, and gender diverse people in New Zealand and globally.
-Rubashkyn has made contributions to United Nations Development Program and United Nations High Commissioner for Refugees in her capacity as the co-founder of Rainbow Path Aotearoa New Zealand, a LGBT refugee advocacy charity.
+Rubashkyn has advocated for the rights of refugees and intersex, transgender, and gender-diverse people in New Zealand and globally.
+Rubashkyn has made contributions to the United Nations Development Program and the United Nations High Commissioner for Refugees in her capacity as the co-founder of Rainbow Path Aotearoa New Zealand, an LGBT refugee advocacy charity.

-Rubashkyn co-authored together with Renee Dixon, and Tina Dixon the 2019 Canberra Statement on access to safety and justice for LGBTIQ+ asylum seekers and refugees, contributing intersex and refugee perspectives to this international advocacy policy document.
+Rubashkyn co-authored together with Renee Dixon and Tina Dixon the 2019 Canberra Statement on access to safety and justice for LGBTIQ+ asylum seekers and refugees, contributing intersex and refugee perspectives to this international advocacy policy document.